Tessachu/controller-fields-for-contact-form-7/readme.txt

 == Upgrade Notice ==

 = VERSION_PLACEHOLDER =
-Major updates to script function to allow for more flexibiity, including operations, multiple controllers, and numeric value checks.
+Major updates to script function to allow for more flexibiity, including operations, multiple controllers, numeric value checks, and a bug fix!
 Tag generator updates coming soon!
 See [the changelog](https://plugins.trac.wordpress.org/browser/TEXTDOMAIN_PLACEHOLDER/trunk/changelog.txt) for more details.

 == Changelog ==